MianAfzaalZahoor99/rails-blog-app/README.md

 # Rails Blog App

-Welcome to our Rails Blog Application This project is a simple yet powerful blogging platform built with Ruby on Rails.
+Welcome to our Rails Blog App This project is a simple yet powerful blogging platform built with Ruby on Rails.
 It's designed to showcase the capabilities of Rails while providing a robust foundation for building scalable web applications.

 ## Features